cfbolz/pypy-15-blog/blogpost.rst

 From early on there was a very heavy emphasis on testing.
 All the parts of the interpreter that were implemented had a very careful set of unit tests to make sure that they worked correctly.
+From early on, there was a continuous integration infrastructure, which grew over time.

 At the sprints there was also an emphasis on doing pair programming to make sure that everybody understood the codebase equally.
 There was also a heavy emphasis on writing good code and on regularly doing refactorings to make sure that the codebase remained nice, clean and understandable.
 Those ideas followed from the early thoughts that PyPy would be